-The images used are Northwest Escarpment Llano Estacado by Leaflet and Cove Mountain Trail tn4 by Brian Stansberry, both are used with permission under Creative Commons Attribution rights.
-The trimming, manipulation, and adding of text is by Ernest Bywater.
+The image of Cove Mountain Trail tn4 by Brian Stansberry is used with his permission under Creative Commons Attribution.
+The manipulation and adding of text is done by Ernest Bywater.
 All rights to the cover image are reserved by the copyright owners.

 The titles in use are a Chapter, a Sub-chapter, and a section.